3000GT

 Harmonic Balancer

 Make sure your harmonic balancer on your engine is in good condition.
-Unfortunately there are not SFi high performance balancers available (that I know of) for our engines.
+Unfortunately there are not SFi high performance balancers available for our engines except special order.
 So OEM is the next best thing.
 Do not replace this with some aluminum pulley.
 You want this on your crank.
 I'm not going to go into specifics as there's enough on the internet if you're so inclined.
 Also make sure your engine builder does his balancing for you with your balancer installed (IOW - make sure your machine shop has your balancer that you are going to use on the engine so they can use it, along with the flywheel, crank gear, etc. when the balance your engine)

 Tuning